kishmakov/jfs/README.md

 * utf-8 is used for names
 * big-endian order is used
 * all sizes are denominated in bytes
-* data block size could vary in diapason 256B(?) — 16KB, must be multiple of 4
+* data block size is fixed to be 4KB
-  bytes
 * numerations for inodes and data blocks start from 1; number 0 is meant to be NIL
 * inodes tree always starts from the inode number 1
 * unallocated inodes and data blocks are linked into lists; pointers to the heads of these lists are stored in the header section
+* maximal underlying file size is 2GB
+* maximal size of file hosted by JFS is supposed to be limited only by underlying file size
+* maximal possible amount of inodes is 2^24 = 16M, it fits underlying files of sizes up to 2GB

 ### File Partition Overview